habashynn/emails-to-pushbullet/README.md

 emails-to-pushbullet
 ====================

-Receive PushBullet notifications from TransIP notification e-mails
+Receive PushBullet notifications from e-mails sent to a mailbox.

-This script uses some classes and services made by others:
+Thanks to
 ====================

 PushBullet service by PushBullet (http://www.pushbullet.com)